 - New upsell and cross-sell opportunities

-In information security consulting since 2004, ScienceSoft has been delivering SIEM services and solutions all over the world.
+In cybersecurity services since 2003, ScienceSoft has been delivering SIEM services and solutions all over the world.

 - A competent team of Certified Security Professionals.